Righteousness and Judgement

 How did Felix respond?
 By telling Paul to go away until a more convenient time.v His conscience was making him feel uneasy.
 We see here the power of the conscience when Felix is thrown into violent alarm.
 He was evidently not prepared to break off his sins and turn to God.

-It is commonly believed that Felix never found that more convenient time to call for Paul.
-Will you have a convenient time to seek the Lord.
+It is believed that Felix never found a more convenient time.
+Will you have a more convenient time to seek the Lord.

-The gospel simply is this.
-Tell a man what God's standard is, show him that he cannot live up to it, and tell him that as as such there will be judgement unless he recognizes that Jesus Christ took his sin, paid his penalty of judgment, and offers him His righteousness by faith.
+Here is the gospel.
+Show him God's standard, show him that he cannot live up to the standard, tell him about the judgement, and pray he recognizes that Jesus Christ took his sin, paid the penalty of judgment, and offers him His righteousness by faith.